Latent Action Priors for Locomotion with Deep Reinforcement Learning: Results

+To show that the subspace from latent action priors combined with high-quality style rewards is indeed beneficial for imitation, we ablate weighting factors for the style reward term from \autoref{eq:rew} in \autoref{fig:results_style_reward_ablations}.
+We show the task and style rewards separately.
+The maximum achievable reward for each is 1000, which would correspond to perfect velocity tracking and imitation.
+PPO+latent(ours)+style shows high rewards for tasks and imitation for a wide range of weighting factors.
+Thus, latent action priors provide a robust way to improve imitation of the expert.
+This robustness towards reward weights is beneficial, as reward tuning is a common challenge in DRL.
+Interestingly, an increase in the style reward is positively correlated with an increase in the task reward for all methods, which is not what one might expect, as focusing on style could limit the maximization of the task reward.

-\textbf{Transfer tasks.} To test whether the latent action priors and style rewards are beneficial for tasks that are different from the expert demonstration, we create additional environments for Unitree A1, where the Unitree A1 has to walk at faster speeds than in the demonstration and in any target direction (\autoref{fig:results_generalization}).
-For all tasks, the latent action prior significantly improves the achieved reward over baseline PPO.
-Adding the style reward for imitation further improves the achieved reward and reduces variance between seeds.
-The gaits stay realistic even for the "Any target direction" task.
-Moreover, we observe a gait transition from a walking gait at 1x target speed, to a running gait at 2-3x target speed, and to a galloping gait at 4x target speed.
-Notably, for all the experiments, we used the same gait demonstration of walking at 1x speed.
-The results are consistent across our used training seeds.
-We hypothesize that the gait change can be influenced by weighting task and style rewards or introducing additional reward terms for energy efficiency.
-Further work could investigate how to deliberately integrate different gaits in the latent action priors.
+\textbf{Transfer tasks.} To evaluate whether latent action priors are beneficial for tasks that are different from the expert demonstration, we create environments where the Unitree A1 has to walk at different speeds than seen in the demonstration, and in any target direction (\autoref{fig:results_generalization}).
+For all tasks, the latent action prior significantly improves the achieved reward.
+Adding the style reward further improves performance and reduces variance between seeds.
+Interestingly, despite learning the action priors only on a single gait type (trot), we observe a gait transition from a trot to a running gait at 2-3x target speed, and to a galloping gait at 4x target speed (see accompanying website).
+Thus, our latent action priors to not necessarily limit the agent towards behaviors seen in the expert.
+We hypothesize that the gait change can be influenced by weighting the rewards and penalizing energy efficiency.